 Storybook Mountain Vineyards (Seps Estate) is one of the Napa Valley’s northernmost wineries (almost to the Sonoma County line north of the town of Calistoga).
-The winery and vineyards are located far from all the hustle and bustle of the southern part of the valley and its location is very quiet and peaceful part of the Napa Valley.
-One comes to Storybook for its history, and the relaxed informative tastings – but mainly you come for their very high quality Zinfandel.
-A number of Napa wineries make maybe one or two Zinfandels, but this is one of Napa Valley’s few wineries where Zinfandel is the core of their production.
+The winery and vineyards are located far from all the traffic and tasting rooms commonly found further south in the Napa Valley; this is a quiet and peaceful part of the Napa Valley.
+One comes to Storybook for its history and the relaxed and informative tastings – but mainly one comes for the premium Zinfandel.
+Most Napa wineries who produce Zinfandel – perhaps only offer one or two wines from this varietal; Storybook is one of Napa Valley’s few wineries where Zinfandel is the core of their production.

-Decades later, proprietors Jerry and Sigrid Seps purchased the land in 1976, replanted and built a new winery and then released their first Zinfandels in 1983.
-What is admirable at the time is that Jerry left his job as a tenured college professor at California State University, Dominguez Hills), moved his family with four children to Napa from Los Angeles – and all without a background in growing grapes.
+Decades later, proprietors Jerry and Sigrid Seps purchased the land in 1976, replanted and built a new winery and then released their first Zinfandel in 1983 from the 1980 vintage.
+What is admirable at the time is that Jerry left his job as a tenured college professor (European History) at California State University, Dominguez Hills, moved his family with four children to Napa from Los Angeles – and all without a background in growing grapes.

-Storybook winery was abandoned by subsequent owners after the big 1964 Hanley Ranch Fire came through the property and burned all the way to Santa Rosa – 20 miles away!
-Redwoods on the property still show prominent burn marks on their lower bark more then 50 years later.
-The Seps family remembers the redwoods just starting to grow back when they purchased the land 12 years after this terrible fire.
+Storybook winery was abandoned by subsequent owners after the big 1964 Hanley Ranch Fire came through the property and burned all the way to Santa Rosa – 20 miles away.
+Until October 2017, redwood trees on the property still showed prominent burn marks on their lower bark more then 50 years later.
+The Seps family remembers the redwoods just beginning to grow back when they purchased the land 12 years after this terrible fire.
 But then the Tubbs Fire tore through their property in October 2017 burning the building that stored all their library vintages to the ground and also re-burning all their redwood trees leaving burn marks that will probably last another 50+ years.

-The property is 120 acres of which some 43 are planted to vine of which these vineyard acres are organized by 105 unique blocks.
+The property is 120 acres of which some 43 are planted to vine of which these vineyard acres are organized into 105 unique blocks.
 Initially the Seps planted the property entirely to Zinfandel (with the advice of one of Napa’s most well regarded viticulturists, André Tchelistcheff) and only produced wines from this varietal for 2+ decades, but over time they learned that certain parts of the land was more suited to other varietals and today about 20% of their vines are non Zinfandel including their only white varietal, Viognier.
 In addition they have selectively replanted based on vines that were originally planted on a Phylloxera non-resistant root stock.
 All farming is done organically without insecticides or pesticides.
 Their location is somewhat unique due to their relative isolation from the floor of the Napa Valley.
 The site sits on the eastern hills of the northern Mayacamas mountains which separate Sonoma from Napa County.

-As far as the crow fly’s, they are relatively close to the Russian River Valley which brings cooler breezes through on hot summer days and combined with their elevation they are often 10 degrees cooler than the northern part of the Napa Valley in the summer.
+As far as the crow flies, their site is not that far from the cooler coastal influenced Russian River Valley; cooler breezes blow through on hot summer days and combined with their elevation – the property is often 10 degrees cooler than the northern part of the Napa Valley in the summer.
 This all contributes to longer more evening ripening.
-In addition, for the area, they receive a fairly large amount of rainfall and are able to dry farm most of their mature vines.
+In addition, they receive a fairly large amount of rainfall and are able to dry farm most of their mature vines.
 5,000 cases are produced annually and since 2004 their wines are entirely made from estate fruit (no purchased grapes).

 Jerry is a man of many talents – he is a pioneer in the Zinfandel industry and he was instrumental in starting the Zinfandel Advocates & Producers organization (ZAP) and also served as the organization’s president for 6 years.
 Jerry is also an avid mountain climber.

 Tours to the property typically include a walk in the vineyards followed by a short tour and tasting in the old hand dug caves (dating from 1889) located directly behind the winery.
 These are among the oldest and largest hand dug caves in the Napa Valley; and are one of only a several from this age in all of Napa.
 The inside can be fairly humid; very velvety thick black mold that grows on the ceilings and walls (this mold is harmless to touch).
 Parts of the original cave have reinforced and covered in gunnite but there are still plenty of the original cave walls exposed including an original brick ceiling.
-It is interesting to note that part of the cave actually contained riddling racks used in the production of sparkling wine.
+It is interesting to note that part of the cave contained riddling racks used when sparkling wine was produced here.

-The tour culminates with a tasting of 4 to 5 wines held at the end of one of the caverns – their estate grown Zinfandels are world class and if you are a Zinfandel lover you have a variety of these wines to choose from including a Zin Gris rosé (with both weight and good acidity), the very popular Mayacamas Range Zinfandel, and a proprietary dominatned Zinfandel wine called Antaeus.
-They also produce a very drinkable Cabernet Sauvignon.
-Be sure to also try their current vintage of the Reserve Zinfandel.
-All wine for this is taken from only the best barrel lots and these are typically rich complex wines that are built to age.
+The tour culminates with a tasting of 4 to 5 wines held at the end of one of the cave tunnels.
+Their estate grown Zinfandel is world class; Zinfandel enthusiasts have a variety of wines to choose from including a Zin Gris rosé (with both weight and good acidity), the very popular Mayacamas Range Zinfandel, and a proprietary dominated Zinfandel wine called Antaeus.
+The Eastern Exposure Zinfandel is blended with Viognier (not co-fermented) – a unique blending for a Napa based winery.
+The Reserve Zinfandel is a compilation of only the best barrel lots; these are typically rich and complex wines that are built to age.
 Storybook also produces an estate Cabernet Sauvignon.

-Their wines have consistently been top rated and have won many awards; Storybook Winery has been listed by Wine & Spirits as one of the top 100 wineries in the world.
-The famous Robert Parker has commented on their wine as “representing the pinnacle of wine quality in California.”
+Their wines have consistently been top rated and have won numerous awards; Storybook Winery has been listed by Wine & Spirits as one of the top 100 wineries in the world.
+Well-known wine critic Robert Parker once commented on their wine as “representing the pinnacle of wine quality in California.”
 Not bad.
 And their wines have selectively been poured at the White House (for select state dinners spanning several presidential administrations).
 For more information or to join their wine club, visit: www.storybookwines.com